 • sample_bounding_cylinder_radius (float) – Radius of sample cylinder in units of microns.

-• unit_cell (list of float) – Crystal unit cell representation of the form [a,b,c,alpha,beta,gamma], where alpha,beta and gamma are in units of degrees while a,b and c are in units of anstrom.
+• unit_cell (list of float) – Crystal unit cell representation of the form [a, b, c, alpha, beta, gamma], where alpha, beta and gamma are in units of degrees while a, b and c are in units of Angstrom.

-• path_to_cif_file (string) – Path to CIF file.
-Defaults to None, in which case no structure factors are computed.
+• path_to_cif_file (str, optional) – Path to CIF file.
+Default is None, in which case no structure factors are computed.

-• maximum_sampling_bin_seperation (float) – Discretization steplength of orientation space using spherical coordinates over the unit quarternions in units of radians.
+• maximum_sampling_bin_seperation (float, optional) – Discretization steplength of orientation space using spherical coordinates over the unit quaternions in units of radians.
 A smaller steplength gives more accurate sampling of the input orientation_density_function but is computationally slower.
+Default is np.radians(5.0).

-• strain_tensor (callable) – Strain tensor field over sample cylinder. strain_tensor(x) -> numpy array of shape (3,3) where input variable x is a numpy array of shape (3,) representing a spatial coordinate in the cylinder (x,y,z).
+• strain_tensor (callable, optional) – Strain tensor field over sample cylinder. strain_tensor(x) -> numpy.ndarray of shape (3, 3) where input variable x is a numpy array of shape (3,) representing a spatial coordinate in the cylinder (x, y, z).
+Default returns zero strain.

 Examples